zicoabhidey/zicoabhidey.github.io/_posts/2019-05-20-wlan-adapter-buy.md

 tags: Ubuntu Anaconda
 comments: 1
 ---
-Not all the oems write driver their own wireless lan adapter.
-You can found plathera of wlan nwtwork adapter available online from oems who does not provide proper support or instruction for setting up in linux.
+Not all the oems write driver for their own or mostly rebranded wireless lan adapter.
+You can found plathera of wlan adapter available online from oems who does not provide proper support or instruction for setting up in linux.

-The best way to choose a Wireless lan adapter based on its chipset inside.
+The best way to choose a Wireless lan adapter based on its chipset.
 Then you can look for drivers online (in many cases available in github).
 I myself own a wlan adapter with rtl8812au chipset and will recommend you to to buy one.

 Aircrack-ng has a repository available in github for rtl8812au driver. https://github.com/aircrack-ng/rtl8812au